Bike hacks: How to fix an old bicycle

 If you’re thinking of dragging your old bicycle out of the shed as a way to get some exercise or avoid public transport in this age of social distancing, Samson Cycles owner Ryan Bilszta has some advice: “If you clean a bike and you’ve got a bit of oil and a pump, you’ll be amazed at what you can do,” he says.

-Nine cheap and easy ways to easily fix an old bike
+Eight cheap and easy ways to easily fix an old bike

 Give it a wash